BFF Editing

 NOTE - A Plea to Indie Authors: whenever possible, send fully edited stories to your ARC readers.

 Everyone's experience will be better if you plan ahead and don't rush the process.
-When calculating your timing for things, ARC readers should get at least a week to read the book.
-And your editor needs at least a week before that (or probably more, depending).
+When calculating your timing for things, ARC readers should get at least a week (2-3 is better) to read the book.
+And your proofreader needs at least a week (2-3 is better) after that.

 If you are asking your ARC team to write a fair and honest review of your story, you want them to be reading (and enjoying) the edited copy.
 It is not the fan's job to provide authors with lists of typos they've found.
 Don't put them in the awkward position of having to come to you with a list of editing issues (if they are generous with their time) or of writing a bad review (if they are scrupulously honest and thinking of the future reading enjoyment of others).